 Never before a polesitter in Marrakesh managed to claim a victory.
 On Saturday Antonio Felix da Costa (DS Techeetah) dominated the qualifying and race and defended the top spot, followed closely by the man who replaced him at BMWi Andretti Motorsport, Maximilian Günther.
 Da Costa’s teammate Jean-Eric Vergne climbed from P11 up to P3 in one of the strongest races of his life.

-Da Costa crossed the finish line 11 seconds ahead of Günther in this weekend’s Formula E race in Marrakesh, Morocco.
+Da Costa crossed the finish line 11 seconds ahead of Günther in this weekend’s Formula E race in Marrakech, Morocco.
 “The win today was down to the team.
 They gave me an amazing car, and we are working together to improve.
 The race was actually much harder than it looked.
 I had to be very brave and clever when making any moves,” said Da Costa after his victory.

 Since 2016 the Formula E returns annually to the Moroccan city at the foot of the Atlas mountains.
 The 3-kilometre course with its 12 corners is the most energy-consuming track of the season.
 Energy management is everything here.